My cat is very finicky. Is there anything I can do to make mealtime more appetizing?

 1. Anatomical features

-Cats have long, sharp canine teeth with small incisors and molars and very short gastrointestinal tracts making them ideal for hunting prey, stripping meat from bones and digesting meat much faster than veggies.
+Cats have long, sharp claws and canine teeth with small incisors and molars ideal for hunting prey and stripping meat from bones.
+They also have very short gastrointestinal tracts designed to digest meat quickly.

 1. Nutritional features